 Benchmarks of the Core i5-1035G4 show it performs very similar to other 10th Gen Intel Core G and U series chips.
 And, it provides a decent performance bump over the 8th Gen i5-8265U and i5-8250U.
 That, however, doesn’t necessarily mean noticeably better performance in day-to-day computing tasks such as web browsing, text and spreadsheet document editing, video playback, and similar.
 All of the mentioned chips can easily handle these tasks.
 They also offer a good potential for some heavier stuff like video editing, although they are not workstation-class processors.

-Note: Performance and benchmark scores of the Intel Core i5-1035G4 may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i5-1035G4 and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.